FREQUENTLY ASKED QUESTIONS

 All sports schedules can be found online at http://www.mississippi8.org/g5-bin/client.cgi

-Then proceed to click on the blue away location link.
-(See sample picture below with the away location designated by the red arrow.)
+Click on the blue location link for maps and directions.
+(See sample picture below with the location designated by the red arrow.)

 3. How do I find out if my game is rained out or cancelled?
 Or a last minute change takes place?

 Sign up for the ‘notify me’ feature at http://www.mississippi8.org/g5-bin/client.cgi?G5genie=21&school_id=5 and follow the prompts.
 This feature will send a message to your account immediately after a contest is changed or cancelled, saving you a phone call and a trip.
 We highly recommend all parents sign up this service.

 4. I have a complaint…how do I proceed?

 The Cambridge-Isanti Schools complaint procedure has been developed for the purposes of establishing and maintaining the lines of communication between the school, parents/guardians, and students for the resolution of concerns related to the activities programs.
 This process is a means by which concerns/problems about the Bluejacket Activities Program can be resolved.